-2. Eye Selection

-dominance can be used.
+2. Eye Selection Generally, the non-dominant eye is corrected for near vision.
+The following test for eye dominance can be used.

-a.
 Ocular Preference Determination Methods

+Method 1-Determine which eye is the "sighting dominant eye".
+Have the patient point to an object at the far end of the room.
+Cover one eye.
+If the patient is still pointing directly at the object, the eye being used is the dominant (sighting) eye.
 Method 2-Determine which eye will accept the added power with the least reduction in vision.
 Place a trial spectacle near add lens in front of one eye and then the other while the distance refractive error correction is in place for both eyes.
 Determine whether the patient functions best with the near add lens over the right or left eye.

-Refractive Error Method
+Refractive Error Method xample: A secretary who places copy to the left side of the desk will usually function best with the near lens on the left eye.